kfoxIsProgrammer/shopifyImageUploader/README.md

 See the [open issues](https://github.com/kfoxIsProgrammer/shopifyImageUploader/issues) for a list of proposed features (and known issues).

 This Project was my intial attempt at the Shopify Winter 2021 backend internship.
 I built the upload feature to my server.
+Potential improvement I want to make.

+1. Add dynamic image changing to prevent the user having to manually refresh.
+- Use MVC style or change front end with angular.

+-This will solve the race condition between when images are uploaded and when they are viewable.

+2. Find the best way to display images so they are not distorted